oxcompsoc/www-content/learn/resources/lesson_2/index.md

 After you've calculated the average percentage, what if you want to tell the user of your script whether they've passed or failed?

-To do this, you're going to need some way of changing the code that runs, based on the value of `avg_percent`.
-If `avg_percent >= 40` then they've passed (Hooray), otherwise, better luck next time.
+To do this, you're going to need some way of deciding which bit of the code, runs, based on the value of `avg_percent`.
+If `avg_percent >= 40` (greater than or equal to 40) then they've passed (Hooray), otherwise, better luck next time.

 Luckily, python's got you covered with an `if` statement, and it looks something like this: